Personal Details

 Administrative duties

-• As Director of Undergraduate Studies I am responsible for, currently, 1200 undergraduate students as well as involvement in some aspects of external students who take some of our modules as core for their courses.
+- As Director of Undergraduate Studies I was responsible for, approximately, 1200 undergraduate students as well as involvement in some aspects of external students who take some of our modules as core for their courses.
 In this role my duties include all things undergraduate, including regulations, course transfers, unusual options, arranging and managing teaching for support classes and supervisions, dealing with students with mitigating circumstances etc.

-• Currently sitting on various committees in both the mathematics department (Teaching Committee, Staff Student Liaison Committee, Exam Boards for all years) and University where I was Chair of the Science Faculty Undergraduate Studies Committee.
-I currently sit on the Science Faculty Education Committee, the Board of the Faculty of Science, IATL Management Committee, Warwick Volunteers Steering Committee and several AQSC Working Groups.
+- Have sat on various committees in both the mathematics department (Teaching Committee, Staff Student Liaison Committee, Exam Boards for all years) and University where I was Chair of the Science Faculty Undergraduate Studies Committee for a period.
+I have been on the Science Faculty Education Committee, the Board of the Faculty of Science, Board of Undergraduate Studies (now defunct), IATL Management Committee, Warwick Volunteers Steering Committee and several AQSC Working Groups.

-• I am a Foundation Governor at Barr’s Hill School in Coventry, as a representative of the University and a Member of the Futures Trust, a multi academy trust of which Barr’s Hill is a member along side President Kennedy.
+- I am a Governor at Barr’s Hill School in Coventry, as a representative of the University and a Member of the Futures Trust, a multi academy trust of which Barr’s Hill is a member along side President Kennedy and several other secondary and primary schools across the region.

 Teaching Experience